Joel-Maldonado/GraphingCalculator/README.md

 - Zoom out: -
 - Zoom in: +

+- Move Up by 1: w
+- Move Down by 1: s
+- Move Left by 1: a
+- Move Right by 1: d

-- Move Up: w
+- Move Up by 5: shift + w
-- Move Down: s
+- Move Down by 5: shift + s
-- Move Left: a
+- Move Left by 5: shift + a
-- Move Right: d
+- Move Right by 5: shift + d

 - Dark theme: t
 - Reset Center Offset & Zoom: r